De Havilland Aircraft Company

-Three DH108 'Swallow' research aircraft were constructed to Air Ministry Specification E1/45 and E11/45 to investigate the low and high-speed characteristics of tailess, swept wing aircraft.
-The first of these (TG283) made its first flight at Woodbridge on 15th May 1946.
+DH108 'Swallow' research aircraft were constructed to Air Ministry Specification E1/45 and E11/45 to investigate the low and high-speed characteristics of tail-less, swept wing aircraft.
+The first of these (TG283) made its first flight at RAF Woodbridge, Suffolk on 15th

 De Havilland DH108 Swallow TG283 photographed with wing fences in November 1947.

-This first aircraft was exclusively used for the investigation of low-speed flight characteristics and tested a range of leading edge slots, wing fences and other devices to determine their effects on stalling and low-speed handling.
+The first development aircraft was exclusively used for the investigation of low-speed flight characteristics and it tested a range of leading edge slots, wing fences and other aerodynamic devices to determine their effects on stalling and low-speed handling.

 Air to air photograph of De Havilland DH108 Swallow TG306 on 25th September 1946.